dalenguyen/firebase-wordpress-plugin/readme.txt

 == Description ==

 The Firebase for WordPress Plugin will help a Firebase user to login to your WordPress interface - not to WordPress dashboard - from Firebase authentication.
 You can show user info and display data that is only available to your Firebase users.

+I'm planning to release a PRO version of this plugin, and it will take a lot of time to add new features.
+If there are enough people who want to use a better version of this.
+I will spend time to develop it.
+Meanwhile, if you are interested in the Integrate Firebase PRO version, please take part in this survey: https://forms.gle/5TBSDHUtSeVzzKno8

 = Links =